-Under the Note Name Display, the red Lock buttons let you lock each individual step to prevent any further changes affected by the pitchkeys.
-Just click on along the bar under the step(s) you would like to lock and a small red bar appears.
-Right click on the buttons to unlock them.
+Under the Note Name Display, the Lock buttons let you lock each individual step to prevent any further changes.
+Just press on the bar under the step(s) you would like to lock and a small red bar appears.

 Velocity